Bluetooth Hearing Aids in 2019 [Ultimate Guide]

 Aside from universal connectivity, Marvel is also the only hearing aid on the market that offers truly hands-free phone conversations, using the microphones integrated in the hearing aids to bypass the phone’s microphones, allowing wearers to use Marvel hearing aids just like a Bluetooth headset.

 Marvel is also the first hearing aid that can recognize whether the media you are streaming (like a movie), is primarily speech or music dominant, and can then optimize sound quality on the fly, resulting in the best possible streaming sound quality.

-Bluetooth functionality aside, Marvel benefits from Phonak’s newest operating system, AutoSense 3.0, and is an excellent overall hearing aid.
+Bluetooth functionality aside, Marvel benefits from Phonak’s newest operating system, AutoSense 3.0, is available with rechargeable batteries, and is an excellent overall hearing aid.